dfayad/swiss_tournament/README.md

     -PostgreSQL installed

 How to Run Project

-    1.- To run the project you can download the zip file or clone it.
+    (0.- First you might need to install Vagrant* and VM) 1.- To run the project you can download the zip file or clone it.
     2.- expand it / go to the directory it is saved on.
     3.- create the database structure described in tournament.sql in PostgreSQL** 4.- create your client program with the players and matches you want to add, don't forget to import tournament.py and use he fucntions described below
     5.- run your client program and have fun

+    * Here's a resource explaining how to download and use it: https://www.udacity.com/wiki/ud197/install-vagrant

     ** (For example, if you're runnng the program in Vagrant VM: get to the directory you have vagrant in, use the "vagrant up" command, use the "vagrant ssh" command, go to the directory you cloned this project